 The Enrollment Center is located on the first floor of the B.E.
 Mendenhall, Jr. Building.
-The Center represents Davidson County Community College’s commitment to student success and credential completion.
+The Center represents Davidson-Davie Community College’s commitment to student success and credential completion.
 Several important offices that offer significant support for students are located within or close by the Enrollment Center.

 The College has sought to integrate and conveniently locate services for efficiency and ease of student access.